 After reading the information above, it should be easier to care for geraniums properly.
 This is going to give you a chance to correct any mistakes that you might be making.

-Truthfully, taking care of geraniums won’t be difficult for most people who have a little bit of experience caring for plants.
+Truthfully, taking care of them won’t be difficult for most people who have a little bit of experience caring for plants.
 They aren’t overly fussy, but you do need to ensure that the light requirements are being met and that you give them good soil.